revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-28. What is field based access and property-based access of table fields?
+28.What is field based access and property-based access of table fields?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)